-\square If the local network consists of cascaded segments (i.e. it includes other routers), it is not necessary to customize the rule in accordance with this fact - it is just necessary to set routing correctly.
+If the local network consists of cascaded segments (i.e. it includes other routers), it is not necessary to customize the rule in accordance with this fact - it is just necessary to set routing correctly (see the Configuring a routing table in Kerio Control article).